-Our mission is to conserve farmland in Rockland and beyond by bringing our communities together through local sustainable farming projects and agricultural education programs that reconnect us all to real organic food from the soil up.
+At Rockland Farm Alliance, our mission is to conserve farmland in Rockland and beyond by bringing our communities together through local, sustainable farming projects and agricultural education programs which reconnect us all to real organic food from the soil up.

 Edible Hudson Valley recently featured us in an article about Farming in Rockland!
 Here is an excerpt: